-For your own protection, you should always make certain that a purchase order has been issued to your company before making deliveries of service or merchandise or incurring any expenses with the exception of emergency situations.
+Vendors should always make certain that a purchase order has been issued before making deliveries of service or merchandise or incurring any expenses with the exception of emergency situations.

-All Bids and RFP’s must be submitted in a sealed envelope and identified as indicated in the specifications.
-These may be delivered by mail or personally.
+All bids and RFPs must be submitted in a sealed envelope and identified as indicated in the specifications and delivered by mail or personally.
 All bids will be opened publicly on the date and time indicated in the specifications.
 Bids received after the specified date and time will not be eligible.

-The Clay County Sheriff’s Office is exempt from the payment of all federal excise taxes and sales taxes of the State of Florida.
-The Sheriff’s Office DR-14 from the State of Florida Department of Revenue is available at CCSO Consumer’s Certificate of Exemption.
+The Clay County Sheriff’s Office is exempt from the payment of all federal excise taxes and sales taxes of the state of Florida.
+The Clay County Sheriff’s Office DR-14 from the State of Florida Department of Revenue is available at CCSO Consumer’s Certificate of Exemption.